The Working Holiday visa program

 An application for a work and residence permit is best filed online though the Swedish Migration Agency's website.
 Alternatively you can file an application in person, either at the Embassy in Ottawa or at the nearest consulate, but please be aware that the processing time is longer if you file in person.

-For information about the application process and the required documents, please visit the Swedish Migration Agency's information on this Youth Exchange Program.
+For information about the application process and the required documents, please visit the Swedish Migration Agency's information on this Working Holiday visa program.

 The work-and residence permit will be in the form of a residence permit card.
 The card will include biometric information (photo, fingerprints and electronic signature).
 Canadian citizens should submit the biometrics at one of the Migration Agency Offices after arrival in Sweden.

 Normal processing time is up to three months.
 Please note that you should not enter Sweden until your application has been approved.